Plug Socket Replacement and Installation Cost

 If you’re renovating an old home, some of the electrics may be outdated so you may need to pay for rewiring, so bear that in mind when looking for quotes.

-Hi can someone help me work out what’s wrong with the plug socket?
+What’s wrong with the plug socket?
 The switch is permanently 'on' on the faceplate and when I press it to turn it off it won’t stick down, it just clicks back into ‘on’ position.
-I had another one do this last year but one day it just worked again and I have no idea how it was fixed.
-How can I fix the switch?

 "I would suggest to replace this socket as it's faulty and fixing it is just not worth it.
 Even if it starts working again there is always a risk of loose components inside the socket."

-Below is a table of that average cost of installing new plug sockets:
+Below is a table showing the average cost of installing or replacing common plug socket types:

 Job Description Duration Material Cost Labour Cost

-Fitting a single chrome plug socket with USB 1-2 Hours £20 £40
+Installing a single chrome plug socket with USB 1–2 hours £20 £40

-Fitting a double chrome plug socket with USB 1-2 Hours £25 £40
+Installing a double chrome plug socket with USB 1–2 hours £25 £40

-Fitting a single nickel plug socket with USB 1-2 Hours £20 £40
+Installing a single nickel plug socket with USB 1–2 hours £20 £40

-Fitting a double nickel plug socket with USB 1-2 Hours £25 £40
+Installing a double nickel plug socket with USB 1–2 hours £25 £40

 Want a custom price?